jglev/obsidian-carry-forward/README.md

 - Within the Settings tab, a [Regular Expression](https://www.regular-expressions.info) can be set for precisely placing links in the copied text -- whether at the beginning of a line, end of a line, or replacing existing text.
   - This plugin uses the [ECMAScript / Javascript flavor](https://www.regular-expressions.info/javascript.html) of Regular Expressions.
 - *The theme in the screenshots above is [Solarized Light](https://github.com/Slowbad/obsidian-solarized).*

+Variants of the above commands allow setting the copied link's text using the **current selection** or the **current clipboard text.**

 ## Installation